d-iii-s/teaching-middleware/src/grpc-basic-server/c/README.md

 Add `-lgrpc++_reflection` to `LD_OPTS` in `Makefile` and build again.
-This enables server reflection, which permits inspecting the API, using for example command line tools.
+This enables server reflection, which permits inspecting the API, using for example the command line tools.

 ```shell
 grpc_cli ls localhost:8888